Zelana-Labs/.github/profile/README.md

-Hello👋
+Gm👋

-This is Zelana the ZK rollup on Solana
+This is Zelana the privacy focused ZK rollup on Solana

 Main goals:
-- Privacy
+- Privacy at the speed of light
 - Speed of proving
+- Privacy to the core